hm98127/project_h/README.md

 ### <h1>Project H 개발 일지</h1>
 - Infrastructure shopping mall web using Tomcat and Mariadb on AWS
 - Designed to meet the requirements of the backend
+- Monitoring to operate and improve servers
+- Pursue continuous integration and build infrastructure as code
 --------------------------------------------------------------------------------------------------------------------------------------------------------
 # Road Map